 Founder, Chief Empowerment Officer

-As Founder and Chief Empowerment Officer, Holly Wilson brings years of experience in the field of mental health and addiction to Denver Women’s Recovery.
-She has worked in some of the most reputable treatment programs in the country in various roles, including her role as Managing Director and Program Director for a nationally renowned dual-diagnosis, extended care program.
-Holly was responsible for evidence-based development and maintenance of program scheduling for clients, facility, and staff for three levels of care; residential inpatient, transitional, and sober living.
+As Founder and Chief Empowerment Officer, Holly Wilson brings years of experience in the field of mental health and addiction to Women’s Recovery.
+She has worked in some of the most reputable treatment programs in the country in various roles, including her role as Managing Director and Program Director for a nationally renowned dual-diagnosis, extended care program where she was responsible for the evidence-based development and maintenance of program scheduling for clients, facility, and staff for residential inpatient, transitional, and sober living.

 Having an intimate knowledge of the substance abuse recovery, Holly is a strong advocate for clinically savvy, gender-specific, co-occurring treatment.
 Holly is deeply committed to the recovery community of Colorado as well as the professional and personal development of women in the field of mental health.

 Executive Director of Women’s Recovery